-- 9.6 NYCC determines the need for school places based on pupil forecasts that look at demographic trends over the past 3 years.
+- 9.5 NYCC determines the need for school places based on pupil forecasts that look at demographic trends over the past 3 years.
 Reception class numbers are based on projected births provided by the Office of National Statistics.
 These forecasts are updated at regular intervals and take account of pupils moving into and out of the county and outstanding planning permissions for housing developments.
 There is a single national measure to assess the net capacity of schools specified by the Department for Education.
 This ensures a robust and consistent method of assessing the capacity of schools.
-The measure is used to identify a surplus or shortage of places within schools. - 9.7 NYCC receives capital funding for additional places needed as a result of identified pupil growth for all types of school, including academies/free schools and maintained schools.
+The measure is used to identify a surplus or shortage of places within schools. - 9.6 NYCC receives capital funding for additional places needed as a result of identified pupil growth for all types of school, including academies/free schools and maintained schools.
 Some central funding is provided to support the development of free schools which are driven by parental demand rather than demographic growth.
 Capital funding provided by central government does not meet the full costs of providing additional places.
-Current funding allocations are known up to 2017/18. - 9.8 In the Craven Local Plan area there are 21 primary schools including Long Preston and Embsay schools located in the Yorkshire Dales National Park but serving bisected villages) with a combined total number of pupils on the roll in January 2015 of 3400 pupils.
-There was a total of 8 primary schools which were over capacity as at January 2015.
+Current funding allocations are known up to 2017/18. - 9.7 In the Craven Local Plan area there are 26 primary schools including Long Preston and Embsay schools located in the Yorkshire Dales National Park but serving bisected villages) with a combined total number of pupils on the roll in January 2017 of 3606 pupils.
+There were a total of 8 primary schools which were over capacity as at January 2015.
+Whilst there are some primary schools that have a current capacity deficit, none of these add up to more than 15 places.